resilient-tech/india-compliance-docs/pages/docs/getting-started/india_compliance_account.md

 ## Pricing
 We have a simple pricing plan offered with pay-per-use model.
-The minimum purchase plan is also with as low as 2000 requests per annum and any additional in multiples of 2000.
+The minimum purchase plan is also with as low as 1000 requests per annum and any additional in multiples of 1000.
 For further details on the pricing plan, [click here](https://indiacompliance.app/faq).

 ## Free Trial
-For New-users we are providing **1000 credits** with 3 months validity.
+For New-users we are providing **500 credits** with 3 months validity.
 Free credits get activated on e-mail verification.
-(*Offer for limited period only*)

 ## Purchase Credits
 **Follow these steps for purchasing credits.**
 - Login to the India Compliance Account.
 - Specify the credits.
 - Enter Billing Information
-- Make Payment(Invoice will be sent to your registered e-mail.)
+- Make Payment (Invoice will be sent to your registered e-mail)
 ***All purchases are non-refundable***

 ## Validity